 Criminal activity: You must not:

-Conflicts of interest: You must avoid, or deal openly and appropriately with, situations in which your own interests could conflict with your professional obligations or duties.
+Conflicts of interest: You must avoid, or deal openly and appropriately with, situations in which your own, or your family’s, personal interests could conflict with your professional obligations or duties.

 Ethical behaviour: You must at all times behave ethically.
 Ethical behaviour is a higher standard than the criminal law: an act may be unethical even if it is not unlawful.
 Behaving ethically means behaving in a manner which is truthful, fair, and honest, and which is in keeping with the high standards of your profession.

 Professional responsibilities: You must not knowingly or recklessly: